-I wrote this article a few years ago … the NKT has probably doubled in size and impact since then 🙂 I’ve added a couple of bits.
+I first wrote this article 10 years ago … the New Kadampa Tradition (NKT) has probably tripled in size and impact since then 🙂 I’ve added some things to update it, including two beautiful videos.
 There are lots of great comments on this article, and I’d love you to share your own.

 Today I asked the question on Facebook “What, if anything, does NKT day mean to you?”